How Education Plays an Important Role with Indigenous Employment Strategy

 For much of the last decade, industry, government, and non-profit leaders worldwide have been raising the alarm about a growing youth employment crisis, especially among the indigenous population.
 This urges the need for an Indigenous Employment Strategy.
 It’s for a good reason.
 According to the International Labour Organisation (ILO), there are around 71 million unemployed 15- to 24-year-olds worldwide, many facing long-term unemployment.
 This is close to the historic high of 13%.

 Without work experience and income, these young people are at risk of living in poverty for the rest of their lives.
-They travel to other countries in pursuit of a brighter future, where they will most likely struggle to find job and a better life.
+They travel to other countries in pursuit of a brighter future, where they will most likely struggle to find a job and a better life.
 Their dilemma has far-reaching repercussions for national and international firms looking to develop or invest in promising frontier areas.
-Chronic youth unemployment puts a brake on national economies, and firms’ potential to generate stronger growth, better profits, and more jobs is limited by a lack of a literate and skilled youthful population.
+Chronic youth unemployment puts a brake on national economies, and firms’ potential to generate stronger growth, better profits, and more jobs are limited by a lack of a literate and skilled youthful population.

 - The focus is on females.